Strength in Numbers

 Cedar City, Utah

 San Salvador, El Salvador, Central America

 Quality Chekd Awards

-management and leadership conference, Quality Chekd (QC) honors member companies for accomplishments in marketing, production and overall company achievements with the following awards:
+At its annual spring management and leadership conference, Quality Chekd (QC) honors member companies for accomplishments in marketing, production and overall company achievements with the following awards:

 Harlie F. Zimmerman Award

 This award recognizes the QC member dairy that creates and executes the best overall marketing plan and promotional materials to enhance brand awareness and get results.
 Harlie F. Zimmerman was QC’s managing director from 1949 to 1980.

 Wayne Gingrich Award

 This award recognizes the single best production plant within the organization.
 It highlights superior performance in finished product quality, plant operations and quality systems.
 Wayne Gingrich joined QC in 1955 and was its first quality and production director.
 He remained with the organization until 1980.